Gluten Free Corn Muffins

 Gluten Free Quiche Lorraine

 Quiche Lorraine, the French classic.
-What’s not to love about a yummy quiche filled with bacon, cheese and onion?
+What’s not to love about a yummy quiche filled with bacon, cheese and onions?
 I think that a quiche is one of the easiest things to make for brunch, because you can prepare most of it a day ahead then just assemble and bake in the morning.

 Is quiche gluten free?

-The filling of a quiche, usually consisting of eggs, cream, meat and/or vegetables is usually gluten free.
+The filling of a quiche, usually consisting of eggs, cream, meat and/or vegetables is gluten free.
 Only the pie crust contains gluten.
 Fortunately, this Gluten Free Cream Cheese Pie Crust is easy to make, and it is perfect to use with both sweet and savory pie recipes.
 And of course, I just happened to have one in my freezer, waiting for a special occasion!

 This post contains affiliate links.